Frogs in culture: Contemporary pop culture

 The theme of transformation features prominently in popular culture, from The Frog Prince to fantasy settings such as the Final Fantasy and Chrono Trigger video games with magic spells that turn people into frogs.

 Michigan J. Frog featured in a Warner Brothers cartoon.
 Kermit the Frog is the straight man character in Sesame Street and The Muppet Show.

 Several Pokémon species are based on frogs and toads, such as the Poliwrath, Politoed, Seismitoad, Toxicroak, and Greninja evolutionary families.

 Tsuyu Asui, also known as Froppy, is a superhero with frog-related powers in the manga and anime series My Hero Academia.

 Pepe the Frog is a frog character from a webcomic which became a popular Internet meme, and was eventually used as a symbol of the alt-right movement.

 Suwako Moriya is a goddess whose looks are inspired by frogs.
 She is from the bullet hell video game Touhou Fuujinroku: Mountain of Faith.

-In the Disney animated series Amphibia, anthropomorphic frogs are one of the fictional races from an alternate universe where frogs play the role of humans.
+In the Disney animated series Amphibia, anthropomorphic frogs are one of the fictional races from an alternate universe where frogs and other amphibians play the role of humans.

 In the webcomic Homestuck, universes exist in the form of enormous Genesis Frogs.
 In the game Undertale, which took inspiration from it, frogs exist as the common monster enemy Froggits.

 In the Netflix original series Captain Laserhawk: A Blood Dragon Remix, one of the main characters is an anthropomorphic frog, named Bullfrog.